 Project Inform has many resources on PrEP including downloadable brochures and educational materials.Learn More

 The San Francisco AIDS Foundation has a long history in helping people access PrEP and has materials specific to gay men, to transwomen and to women on their website.Learn More

 PrEP Watch uses education, policy analysis, advocacy and a network of global collaborations to accelerate the ethical development and global delivery of new and emerging HIV prevention options as part of a comprehensive response to the HIV/AIDS pandemic.Learn More

 Positively Aware is a publication of TPAN, the Test Positive Aware Network which empowers everyone living with or at risk for HIV/AIDS to live open, healthy, and productive lives.
-Lots of downloadable materials, especially for those wondering whether PrEP is the right choice.Learn More
+Downloadable materials are available, especially for individuals wondering whether PrEP is the right choice.Learn More

 Formerly known as National Minority AIDS Council, NMAC leads with race to urgently fight for health equity and racial justice to end the HIV epidemic in America.
-NMAC’s PrEP Education and Awareness program target audience is young gay men, in particular Black and Latino gay men aged 18-25 years old.Learn More
+NMAC’s PrEP Education and Awareness program seeks to reach young Black and Latino gay men aged 18-25.Learn More

-HIVE is a leader in prenatal, pre-conception and women’s HIV care, and the program’s mission is to advance reproductive and sexual wellness for individuals, families and com munities affected by HIV in San Francisco and beyond.
-The website has information for on PrEP implementation outside of family planning as well and has information specific to transwomen and transmen.Learn More
+HIVE is a leader in prenatal, pre-conception, and women’s HIV care.
+The program’s mission is to advance reproductive and sexual wellness for individuals, families, and communities affected by HIV in San Francisco and beyond.
+The website offers information about PrEP use outside of family planning and also provides information specific to the transgender community.Learn More

 This website has a location-based searchable PrEP provider directory to make it easier for people to gain access to the medication.
-Simply enter your zip code and nearby providers and their contact information will be displayed.Learn More
+Simply enter your zip code for a list of nearby providers and their contact information.Learn More

 Expert Clinical Consultation on PrEP is available by emailing firstname.lastname@example.org.